 An irregular (reasonable) design space refers to a region of interest that, in addition to having specified bounds on the variables, is also bounded by arbitrary constraints.
 This may result in an irregular shape of the design space.
-Therefore, once the first approximation has been established, all the designs will be contained in the new region of interest.
-This region of interest is thus defined by approximate constraint bounds and by variable bounds.
-The purpose of an irregular design space is to avoid designs which may be impossible to analyze.
+This region of interest is thus defined by constraint bounds and by variable bounds.
+The purpose of an irregular design space is to avoid designs which may prove to be impossible to analyze.

-The move/stay commands can be used to define an environment in which the constraint bound commands (Section 16.4) can be used to double as bounds for the reasonable design space.
+The move/stay commands can be used to define an environment in which the constraint bound commands (Section 15.4) can be used to double as bounds for the reasonable design space.

-If a reasonable experimental design is required from the start, a DesignFunctions.PRE.case_name file can be provided by the user.
-This is however not necessary if explicit constraints, i.e. constraints that do not require simulations, are specified for the reasonable design space.
-An explicit constraint may be a simple relationship between the design variables.
+Only explicit constraints, i.e. constraints that do not require simulations, can be specified for the reasonable design space.
+An typical explicit constraint could be a simple inequality relationship between the design variables.